SUBSCRIBE TO OUR FREE NEWSLETTER

 In issuing the call, the doctors join in a campaign initiated by the Guardian in March, targeting these two charities that purport to view climate change as a serious threat.

-However, they also join a growing global movement to divest from the fossil fuels industry.
+However, they have also joined a growing global movement to divest from the fossil fuel industry.
 Thanks to pressure from the grassroots, a large number of major institutions worldwide have agreed to divest, including more than: 30 colleges and universities, 40 cities, 80 religious institutions, 30 foundations.
 Meanwhile, there is a growing push from within the divestment movement to couple divestment efforts with reinvestment in front-lines communities that are already bearing the brunt of climate change--and building grassroots solutions for climate and economic justice.

 Earlier this week, the Lutheran World Foundation announced it will join this international campaign by divesting from the fossil fuels industry and encouraging member churches to do the same.
 Supporters say this latest development is yet another sign that momentum is building on a large scale.

+Common Dreams is powered by optimists who believe in the power of informed and engaged citizens to ignite and enact change to make the world a better place.
+We're hundreds of thousands strong, but every single supporter makes the difference.
 Your contribution supports this bold media model—free, independent, and dedicated to reporting the facts every day.
 Stand with us in the fight for economic equality, social justice, human rights, and a more sustainable future.
-As a people-powered nonprofit news outlet, we cover the issues the corporate media never will.
-Join with us today!
+As a people-powered nonprofit news outlet, we cover the issues the corporate media never will. |